groenborg/pid/PID rapport/pid exam.md

 ###Conclusion / data analysis
 We could not analyse our own data, since prints in the code actually corrupts the stabilization.
 But we visually analysed the drones behaviour, and we studied the faulty data.
 We can conclude that our model is somewhat consistent with the picture below.
 The red line shows a calibration, where there the derivative term is weighted too high.
-The purple line shows a calibration the the integral term is too high
+The purple line shows a calibration the the integral term is too high.
+Our algorithm worked, and stabilized our drone quickly.

 See the video of our drone here: